Crafting Digital Manufacturing Processes at Speed with Kaneka Malaysia

 Empowered by their early success with low-code, Kaneka is piloting a new initiative, the Citizen Developers Program.
 This program is designed to give non-technical employees the knowledge and empowerment to become Mendix developers.

 Starting with a pilot program in June 2021, Kaneka employees are trained in Mendix and asked to think about what they could develop to improve their day-to-day.
 To date, they’ve already seen a successful build around production-related inventory.
-“This is something that I don’t think we are able to achieve with the traditional technology of coding,” Shahidan noted, “because the local technology really helped us to develop normal people to become developers.”
+“This is something that I don’t think we are able to achieve with the traditional technology of coding,” Shahidan noted, “because the low-code technology really helped us to develop normal people to become developers.”

 No one knows an employee’s specific work pain points better than they do themselves, and enabling employees to own the opportunity to improve and develop a solution in low-code will help digitize more of their manual processes than previously possible and continue to help transform their work culture.